DevOpsAcademySS/DevOpsAcademySS/README.md

 # Terraform

-1. Initalize folder wihere `.tf` files will be:
+1. Initalize folder where `.tf` files will be:

 ```sh
 terraform init